shays15/haca3-plus/README.md

         └──site_B_t1w.nii.gz
     ```
     You can always retrain HACA3 using your own datasets.
 In this example, we choose to use the pretrained HACA3 weights
-    `harmonization.pt` and fusion model weights `fusion.pt` (see [Pretrained weights](pretrained-weights) for
+    `harmonization.pt` and fusion model weights `fusion.pt`.
-    how to download these weights).
 The singularity command to run HACA3 is:
     ```bash
        singularity exec --nv -e haca3.sif haca3-test \
        --in-path data_directory/site_A_t1w.nii.gz \